lighthouseitsecurity/weaponizedXSS/impact/README.md

 It is (and will be) work in progress.<br>
 In other words, it is not perfect, but provides a good general overview of what can be done with XSS.</p>

-<p align="justify">Note that the list covers general options, some of which may be relevant (and some not), depending on the tested web application (i.e. scenario dependent).<br>
+<p align="justify">Note that the list covers general options, some of which may be relevant (and some not), depending on the tested web application.<br>
 Also, it should not be followed blindly.
-Instead, focus should be put on understanding the target environment, analyzing all of its functionalities and adapting to it, according to the client's threat model/priorities.</p>
+Instead, focus should be put on understanding the target environment, analyzing all of its functionalities and then adapting to it, according to the client's threat model/priorities.</p>

-<p align="justify">Overall, i find the list to be a good starting point when mentally fatigued (often the case after finding a bug and having to demonstrate impact straight afterwards) or when just out of ideas.</p>

 ## TECHNICAL IMPACT